erinkelsey/microfrontend-shopapp/README.md

 - Multiple engineering teams can work in isolation
 - Each smaller app is easier to understand and make changes to

+### Requirement

+Must be able to develop each sub-project in isolation, and run each sub-project in the context of a container.

 ## Integrations